About Me

 RACHEL KAYE COUNSELLING AND ONLINE THERAPY

 I have over 5 years’ experience as a therapist, including working for an LGBTQ+ charity, in private practice, and supporting staff and students at an FE college.
+I’m a BACP accredited therapist (which means I’ve met the organisation’s higher standard as a competent, ethical and independent practitioner).
 My previous work in University and Arts settings and participation in activist/queer/feminist communities means I know first-hand the joys and challenges these spaces can bring.

 I therefore have particular experience and interest in supporting clients facing workplace burnout and stress, navigating high pressure environments and work life balance, helping them to be their authentic selves.

 I am committed to making my practice as inclusive as I can, particularly to those who have previously struggled to find a therapist who understands and values their perspective, identity and experiences.
-Alongside my work in private practice, I currently work with Yorkshire MESMAC, an organisation who provide free access to counselling.
+I often work with clients who have experienced therapy that wasn’t queer affirming, or that didn’t bring them the lasting change they were looking for.
+Alongside my work in private practice, I currently work with the lgbtq+ charity Yorkshire MESMAC, an organisation who provide free access to counselling.
 I am committed to examining my own areas of privilege and am educating myself as I strive to make my practice as anti-oppressive as possible – including undertaking training on the impact of racism, neurodiversity, class and disability.

 – QUALIFIED TO POST-GRADUATE LEVEL (COUNSELLING AND PSYCHOTHERAPY)